garrandall/popular-music-data/tracks/touch-it-busta-rhymes.md

 (Get low Bus!)
 The God of the black, see that I'm back (Uh huh) Every single time that I drop, the shit is a wrap (Uh huh) For the niggas hatin the kid I'm clos to strap
-Cause all these bitches wanna come talk to sit on my lap (TURN IT UP!!)
+Cause all these bitches wanna come talk to sit on my lap (TURN IT UP!)
 EVERYTIME I GIVE YOU BANG SHIT TO KNOCK IN YOUR WHIP NIGGA ALWAYS DO HIS THING BITCH LOCKIN THE STRIP (Come on) LOT OF MAMI'S IS DANCIN AND THEY SHAKIN THEY HIPS